simphotonics/ansi_modifier/example/README.md

 ## Features and bugs

-If some Ansi modifiers are missing please file an enhancement request at the [issue tracker][tracker].
+If some Ansi modifiers are missing please file a enhancement request at the [issue tracker][tracker].

 [tracker]: https://github.com/simphotonics/ansi_modifier/issues